Gilead Sciences

-Gilead Sciences, Inc. (/ˈɡɪliəd/) is an American biopharmaceutical company headquartered in Foster City, California, that focuses on researching and developing antiviral drugs used in the treatment of HIV/AIDS, hepatitis B, hepatitis C, influenza, and COVID-19, including ledipasvir/sofosbuvir and sofosbuvir.
-Gilead is a member of the Nasdaq-100 and the S&P 100.
+Gilead Sciences, Inc. (/ˈɡɪliəd/) is an American biopharmaceutical company headquartered in Foster City, California, that focuses on researching and developing antiviral drugs used in the treatment of HIV/AIDS, hepatitis B, hepatitis C, influenza, and COVID-19.
+It also develops medicines in therapeutic areas such as oncology and inflammation and cell therapy.

-Gilead was founded in 1987 under the name Oligogen by Michael L. Riordan.
+In 1987, Michael L. Riordan founded the company under the name Oligogen.
 The original name was a reference to oligonucleotides, small strands of DNA used to target genetic sequences.
-Gilead held its initial public offering in 1992, and successfully developed drugs like Tamiflu and Vistide that decade.
+Gilead held its initial public offering in 1992, and successfully developed drugs including Tamiflu and Vistide that decade.

-In the 2000s, Gilead received approval for drugs including Viread and Hepsera, among others.
-It began evolving from a biotechnology company into a pharmaceutical company, acquiring several subsidiaries, though it still relied heavily on contracting to manufacture its drugs.
+In the 2000s, Gilead began evolving from a biotechnology company into a large pharmaceutical company, through acquisitions and investments, acquiring several subsidiaries.
+Gilead is a member of the Nasdaq-100 and the S&P 100.

-The company continued its growth in the 2010s.
-However, it came under heavy scrutiny over its business practices, including extremely high pricing of drugs such as Sovaldi and Truvada in the United States relative to production cost and cost in the developing world.
+The company has faced criticism over its business practices, including extremely high pricing of drugs such as Sovaldi and Truvada in the United States relative to production cost and cost in the developing world.